Hither Green railway station: Facilities and exits

 There are two exits from Hither Green Station: Fernbrook Road and Springbank Road.
 The Fernbrook Road exit may be used to reach Hither Green village.
 There is also a passageway leading out to Maythorne Cottages, which links with Nightingale Grove.
 The Springbank Road exit may be used for roads to the west of the station including Hither Green Lane.
 The exit towards the south east end of platform 4 is an exit for authorised personnel only via Hither Green Traction Maintenance Depot (TMD).

 While the station has a ticket office, it is not open at all times.
 Ticket machines are available at all times at the Fernbrook Road exit, between platforms 4 and 5, and – for the Springbank Road exit – halfway along on platform 1.
 There is a coffee shop on platform 5, and a newsagent near the main ticket office, but again these are not open at all times.
 The station has toilets (open only when the station is staffed).
+A popular specialty coffee tuk tuk has recently opened at the staplehurst road entrance.
+Bolla Bolla has been operating since September 2024 and serves specialty coffee, pastries and iced drinks.

+Planning permission has been granted for a new footbridge and lifts to be installed providing step-free access, and construction work started in early 2025.